Sandra Day O'Connor High School (Texas): Overview

 Opened in 1998, O'Connor High School followed the tradition of all the Northside high schools in being named after a Supreme Court justice, Sandra Day O'Connor, who served from 1981 to 2006, and was the first female justice on United States Supreme Court.
 The school colors are navy blue, white, and old gold, and the mascot is the Panther.
-The first principal was Dr. Ken Patranella, who served from 1998 to 2003.
-He was succeeded by Mr. Larry Martin, who served as principal from 2003 to 2009.
-The O'Connor library is named in Mr. Martin's honor.
-Mr. Robert Martinez is the current principal.
+The first principal was Ken Patranella, who served from 1998 to 2003.
+He was succeeded by Larry Martin, who served as principal from 2003 to 2009.
+The O'Connor library is named in Martin's honor.
+Mark Lopez is the current principal.
 O'Connor High School serves the entire town of Helotes along with parts of unincorporated Bexar County and the larger central city of San Antonio.
-For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given an "B" by the Texas Education Agency.

 In keeping with a low building scale with respect to the rural surroundings, the campus was designed by Marmon Mok, LLP with a "village concept" and now consists of 15 separate main buildings connected by covered walkways, and 7 buildings for the FFA program.
 Metal roofs, limestone colored split face CMU, and steel siding were used to follow the German Hill Country vernacular style.
 The campus features a 990-seat auditorium and an 1800-seat competition gymnasium.
 The electrical feeders and chilled/hot water piping to the buildings are located above the soffits of canopies connecting each building, avoiding costly trenching.
 To meet an aggressive construction schedule, pre-engineered steel frames were used for all common buildings while classroom buildings G, H, J, and F use a combination of structural steel and reinforced concrete.

 To accommodate a student population larger than the 2,400 designed for, a new building including a band hall and dance studio and the multipurpose AG building was built and the cafeteria expanded in 2003.
 New walkway and bus loop canopies, a canopy to create a covered eating area, and the stair tower for building H were also built in 2003, along with the blacktop marching pad, expansion of the brick-paved courtyard area, and the addition of another chiller.
 Two new AG barns were built in 2007, and a new two-story classroom building (F) was built in 2012.
 Despite the additions and the construction of Louis D. Brandeis High School, O’Connor has experienced overcrowding since its opening and has always had over 30 classes in portable buildings.